ibmresilient/resilient-community-apps/fn_joe_sandbox_analysis/README.md

   Provide a high-level description of the function itself and its remote software or application.
   The text below is parsed from the "description" and "long_description" attributes in the setup.py file -->
-**Resilient Circuits Joe Sandbox functions**
+**Joe Sandbox functions**

-*This package contains a function that executes a Joe Sandbox Analysis of an Attachment or Artifact and returns the Analysis Report to IBM Resilient.*
+*This package contains a function that executes a Joe Sandbox Analysis of an Attachment or Artifact and returns the Analysis Report to IBM SOAR.*

  ![screenshot: main](./doc/screenshots/1.png)